Philippine television drama: 2000s

 The Philippines emerged as one of the world's largest television-drama-producing nations in the middle of the decade.
 International hits included ABS-CBN's 2006 Gulong ng Palad, starring Kristine Hermosa and TJ Trinidad, which was carried on TFC.
-A 2007 remake of Maria Flordeluna, which had aired on RPN-9 during the 1970s and 1980s, starred Eliza Pineda; the 93-episode series received the 2008 PMPC Star Award for Best Television Series.
+A 2007 remake of Maria Flordeluna, which aired on RPN-9 in the 1970s and 1980s, starred Eliza Pineda.
+The 93-episode series received the 2008 PMPC Star Award for Best Television Series.

 TV adaptations of films included ABS-CBN's Panday (starring Jericho Rosales and Heart Evangelista), Mga Anghel na Walang Langit and Kampanerang Kuba, starring Anne Curtis.
 The "sineserye" genre was introduced with Bituing Walang Ningning, starring Sarah Geronimo and Angelika de la Cruz.

-2005 marked the start of domination of religious-oriented teleseryes, and trend of airing family-oriented drama series produced by ABS-CBN's Dreamscape Entertainment on series based on Fernando Poe Jr.'s movies with Mga Anghel na Walang Langit which lasted for 210 episodes from May 9, 2005 to February 2006.
-Religious teleseryes continued to dominate on the following years and decades.
+2005 marked the start of domination of religious-oriented teleseryes, and trend of airing family-oriented drama series produced by ABS-CBN's Dreamscape Entertainment with Mga Anghel na Walang Langit which greenlighted on March 2005 and aired from May 2005 to February 2006, and lasted for 210 episodes.
+Religious and family teleseryes continued to dominate in the following years and decades.

 Late in the decade, GMA-7 and ABS-CBN became rivals.
 GMA aired its 2007 remake of the international telenovela MariMar.
 Three ABS-CBN series became popular: the remake of the 1977–1985 soap opera Gulong ng Palad, the teleserye Sa Piling Mo and the series Maging Sino Ka Man—the most popular teleserye internationally after Pangako Sa'Yo.